eljojo/faircamp-fork/src/manual/reference/02 Releases.md

 (0x01 0x02 0x03 …), `roman` (I II
 III …) or `disabled`.

+Tracks are sorted by the track numbers found in the audio file metadata, otherwise they are alphabetically sorted.
+Tracks with track numbers in metadata are sorted before those without them, if you happen to have such mixed material.

 Note that the `date` is used for sorting only: Both on the homepage, as well as on artist pages (label mode) releases that have the most recent date are displayed on top, followed by older ones and lastly followed by those that